metaforx/djangocms-rest/docs/tutorial/01-installation.rst

 djangocms-rest supports 2 ways to handle multi-site support:

-1. **Multi-Instance Setup:** Follow the guide howto setup a multi-site django CMS project.
+1. **Multi-Instance Setup:** Usually multiple instances of the CMS running on different domains.
+See the official CMS documentation for more information.
-2. **Single Instance Setup:** Using the ``SiteContextMiddleware`` to set the site context on the request.
+2. **Single Instance Setup:** Run Django CMS in headless mode and serve multiple sites from a single instance.
+Using the ``SiteContextMiddleware`` to set the site context on the request.

 **Option 1:**

-1. foo.example.com/api/cms/pages/ < REQUEST > Content foo site
+1. foo.example.com/api/pages/ < REQUEST > Content foo site
-2. bar.example.com/api/cms/pages/ < REQUEST > Content bar site
+2. bar.example.com/api/pages/ < REQUEST > Content bar site

 **Option 2:**

-1. cms.example.com/api/cms/pages/ < REQUEST HEADERS X-Site-ID: 1 > Content foo site
+1. cms.example.com/api/pages/ < REQUEST HEADERS X-Site-ID: 1 > Content foo site
-2. cms.example.com/api/cms/pages/ < REQUEST HEADERS X-Site-ID: 2 > Content bar site
+2. cms.example.com/api/pages/ < REQUEST HEADERS X-Site-ID: 2 > Content bar site

 If you want to serve multiple sites from a single instance, you can use the ``SiteContextMiddleware`` to set the site context on the request.
-This requires django `sites` framework to be installed and configured.
+This requires ``Django Sites`` framework to be installed and configured.

 Your can pass the site ID in the request headers with the ``X-Site-ID`` property set to the site ID.
 The Middleware will then set the site context on the request.